ClaudiuPapasteri/cpapasteri.github.io/content/post/2022-12-13-chatgpt-in-academia-artificial-brain-but-mind-the-hype/index.en.markdown

 For the pure programming assessment I chose *environments* as they are fundamental for understanding scoping, evaluation, package management etc.

 Environments are one of the R object types that are mutable, they can be modified in place.
 This is in stark contrast to most other types in R that are immutable.
-To solve the probles I have ChatGPT you have to understand only one thing: when you copy an environment so that it gains a "twin", every change you make to any of the twins will be also made to the other.
+To solve the problem I gave ChatGPT you have to understand only one thing: when you copy an environment so that it gains a "twin", every change you make to any of the twins will also happen to the other twin.

 First question